-Music is one of the few GCSEs which has retained a coursework element, in fact 60% is coursework - that means that the majority of the course is focused on making, creating, and performing music.
+Music is one of the few GCSEs which has retained a coursework element, in fact 60% is coursework - that means much of the course is focused on making, creating, and performing music.
 Not only do students perform a solo on their chosen instrument/voice; they also perform in a small group.
-In addition, they have the opportunity to experiment with
+In addition, they have the opportunity to experiment with musical ideas and put these together into two compositions, utilising industry standard software (Sibelius and Logic Pro) in our newly upgraded Mac Suite.
+Students have a lot of choice with their compositions and get to create a range of compositions before choosing their best two; this could be (for example) a pop/rock song; an EDM piece; music for orchestral instruments (etc).

 The remainder of the course involves getting to grips with how music works.
 We will be listening to a wide range of music including pop, Western Art music, fusion, jazz and music from around the world.
 The work we do for the exam is good preparation for those interested in music journalism, musicology, ethnomusicology, but also helps with improving skills in composition and performing.
+In summary, the two-year course comprises three components:

-In summary, the two year course comprises three components:
+Understanding music 40% assessed by exam (1hr 15mins) at the end of the course.

-In summary, the two year course comprises three components:
+Performing music 30% - a solo and an ensemble performance, both are teacher assessed, then externally moderated by the exam board.

-- 1. Understanding music 40% assessed by exam (1hr 30mins) at the end of the course. - 2.
-Performing music 30% a solo and an ensemble performance, both are teacher assessed then externally moderated by the exam board. - 3.
-Composing music 30% two compositions, both teacher assessed and externally moderated by the exam board.
+Composing music 30% - two compositions, both compositions are teacher assessed and externally moderated by the exam board.